 - geographic location in a targeted area of the city.
 The geographic requirement is waived in the case of a resident child with an elevated blood lead level.

-Lead Safe Rental Registry List was developed to help agencies and families with young children to locate housing that has been made “lead safe” by program activities.
+The Lead Safe Rental Registry List was developed to help agencies and families with young children to locate housing that has been made “lead safe” by program activities.
 Properties listed in the Registry List were determined to be “lead safe” following participation in the program or through re-certification testing for the registry.
-The property must have received lead hazard control services within the last two years to be eligible for the Registry.
-The property is then listed on the Registry for two years from the date the work was completed.

 The city of Phoenix has no control over and makes no warranties regarding activities that the landlord, management, or residents may have taken since the testing which might have disturbed lead-based paint, and/or normal deterioration that might have contaminated the unit since the test date.
 Contact us for more information about the program.